Sony CEO says Vita gaming sales near expectations

 When he took the helm at Sony in April, Hirai vowed to revive the fortunes of the company, maker of the Walkman music player and PlayStation games console, after years of competition from foreign rivals had broken its dominance in consumer electronics.

-In Berlin Sony launched three smartphones and one tablet, all powered by Google's Android platform, saying patent challenges facing the software had not affected its business.
+In Berlin Sony launched three smart phones and one tablet, all powered by Google's (GOOG.O) Android platform, saying patent challenges facing the software platform had not affected its business.

-Sony Mobile chief Kunimasa Suzuki told Reuters he was confident of selling more cellphones in fiscal year 2012-2013 than the 34 million the company shifted in the previous year.
+Sony Mobile chief Kunimasa Suzuki told Reuters he was confident of selling more smart phones in fiscal year 2012-2013 than the 34 million it shifted in the previous year.

-This would put Sony roughly on par with Google's Motorola, the eighth largest cellphone maker, which analysts expect to sell 37 million phones next year and well ahead of BlackBerry-maker RIM, whose sales are seen sinking to 28 million.

 Hirai said the group was ahead of plan to return the TV business to the black.
 "This fiscal year we will halve our losses from what we made last year.
 We are ahead of track."

-Sony is also in talks with several companies which could be interested in its chemicals business, Hirai said.
-The unit makes materials used in consumer electronics products and employs several thousand people.
+Sony is also in talks with several companies who could be interested in its chemicals business, Hirai said.
+The unit makes material used in consumer electronic products and employs several thousand people.
 He declined to elaborate.

 As for other Japanese exporters, the strength of the yen weighs on Sony's results.
 The currency has become a safe-haven destination for many investors as debt concerns undermine confidence in both the euro and the dollar.